AdaCompNUS/summit-docs/MkDocs/Docs/getting_started/running.md

 ## What's next?

 Check out the tutorials on this website on how to use the various features of SUMMIT.
-For example, you can start by [spawning maps](../../../tutorials/loading_and_spawning_maps) and learning how to [navigate roads and sidewalks](../../../tutorials/using_roads_and_sidewalks).
+For example, you can start by [spawning maps](../../tutorials/loading_and_spawning_maps) and [simulating traffic](../../tutorials/simulating_traffic).
+If you want to control your own agent, you can check out how to [navigate roads and sidewalks](../../tutorials/using_roads_and_sidewalks).